 Right to object - you have a right to object to processing of your personal data if it is based on the performance of a legal task or is based on our legitimate interests.
 You also have the right to object where we process your information for research purposes.

-To exercise any of your rights above you should contact the Data Protection Officer, Bridging Link, The Enterprise Centre, Potters Bar, Herts, EN6 3DQ.
+To exercise any of your rights above you should contact the Data Protection Officer, Bridging Link, Office 57 The Enterprise Centre, Cranborne Road, Potters Bar, Hertfordshire, England, EN6 3DQ

 Telephone: 0203-772-7100 Email: email@example.com